-What is an ETL tool?
+What are ETL tools?
 Plenty of professionals use them to make data collection and data analysis easier.
 As a marketer, you will likely use ETL solutions to measure campaign success.

 Collecting and analyzing data sounds simple enough until you need to work with multiple formats or discover complexities you never imagined.
 ETL helps simplify those complexities through a process called "extract, transform, load".